wojtekJVVFP/poly_example/README.md

 # poly_example

-Examples showing simple use of polymorhism in c++
+Examples showing simple use of polymorhism in c++.
+This is project created in codeblocks.

 Example 1.
 Created different geommetry figure class and writed function to count the area of the figure